Orthodontics and general dentistry both play important roles in keeping teeth healthy, but they focus on different needs.

 Through continuing education, dental professionals commit to lifelong learning, benefiting both their practice and their patients.

-🦷 How Often Should You Visit the Dentist?
-The Essential Checkup Guide
+🦷 How Often Should You Get Routine Checkups At The Dentist?

-7. The Collaborative Approach Between an Orthodontist and Dentist
+8. The Collaborative Approach Between an Orthodontist and a Dentist

 Braces, one of the most common orthodontic devices, are used to correct issues like misalignment, overcrowding, and bite irregularities.